sanyacastor/sam-hopkins-11ty/src/projects/a-life-in-the-day.md

   Thanks to: Ambrose, Carol, Humphrey, Lucy, Moroko, Omar.
 Supported by: Übersee Museum Bremen PDF File: /assets/03_a-life-in-the-day_project-page.pdf
+relatedProjects:
+  - vDbPeVO3j1xeydEABqaBw
+  - 97qYsNwiTFwI5P4S8EAdD
+  - wxByk7jRApqwSRnDclD7v
 ---
-(Excerpt from Distributed: Co-producing Narratives Of Belonging in Nairobi's Eastlands.
-PhD thesis, UAL, Supervisors: N. Cummings, J. Bajorek)
+*Excerpt from Distributed: Co-producing Narratives Of Belonging in Nairobi's Eastlands.
+PhD thesis, UAL, Supervisors: N. Cummings, J. Bajorek*

-### Inscrutable Ethnicity And The Methods Of Jean Rouch
+#### Inscrutable Ethnicity And The Methods Of Jean Rouch

 The Post Election Violence in Kenya revealed ethnicity-as-political identity to be an extremely emotive identity that could manifest in an explosive manner.
 This emerged in the particular context produced by the politicians and political events that surrounded the elections.
 But what about the much harder to locate ethnicity-as-cultural identity, which existed alongside it and independently of it?
 How did ethnicity manifest on a lived, practiced and mundane, day-to-day basis?